-There is no shortage of data to demonstrate that Indigenous people are disproportionately represented in the homeless population in British Columbia and across Canada.
-They experience core housing need in more significant numbers proportionally than non-Indigenous people, and they lack housing choices that many of us take for granted.
+There is no shortage of data to demonstrate that Indigenous people are disproportionately represented in the homeless population.
+British Columbia and across Canada.
+They experience core housing needs to hore significant numbers proportionally than non-Indigenous people, and they lack housing choices that many of us take for granted.